rishabh625/PepipostTutorials/how to send email in java.md

 ```

-## Step 3 — Test Java Code
+## Step 3 - Test Java Code

 Run Java Application and email will be sent to recipient.
 Your console will look like this.

 ![test result](https://i.imgur.com/w6rbbnn.png)

-You Have successfully sent email using your Java Code.
+You have successfully sent email using your Java Code.

 Now let's send file attachment in your email.

 ## Optional Steps

-## Step 4 — Send Email with Attachement.
+## Step 4 - Send Email with Attachment.

 To send email with attachment will have to import few more classes.

-1) import java.io.File and
+**1. import java.io.File and import java.io.IOException**
-import java.io.IOException

 File Class is an abstract representation of file and directory pathnames and IOException class is general class of exceptions produced by failed or interrupted I/O operations.

-2) import javax.mail.internet.MimeMultipart
+**2. import javax.mail.internet.MimeMultipart**
 This Class is an implementation of the abstract Multipart class that uses MIME conventions for data.

-3) import javax.mail.internet.MimeBodyPart
+**3. import javax.mail.internet.MimeBodyPart**
 This class represents a MIME body part.
 MimeBodyPart uses the InternetHeaders class to parse and store the headers of that body part.

 Below is the java code to send attachment in email.

-The code has two MIME Body part one carrying attachment and other carrying text for email, this are added in Multipart, then this multipart is used to set as content of message.
+The code has two MIME Body part one carrying attachment and other carrying text for email, this are added in `Multipart`, then this multipart is used to set as content of message.

 ``` java
 Multipart multipart = new MimeMultipart();